 It's a good thing to point out that not all fans are at the same level of interest towards you.
 You need to have various levels for your products.
 These levels are product tiers.
 They give opportunities for dedicated fans to spend more money.
 Some are willing to spend a lot more money than an average fan.

 Some insider advice, don't cap other people's wallets based on your self-belief or your wallet.
 Everyone is different, and you need to give them the opportunity to pay for high ticket items.

 Let's Touch More On Touchpoints

-Touchpoints are essential to getting your fan from stranger to VIP.
+Touchpoints are essential to developing deeper relationships and getting your fan from stranger to VIP.
 They are when your message and your music reach your fan.
-It’s a way to captivate and get them immersed in your music and getting to know you.
-Let’s explore the different types.
+It's a way to captivate and get them immersed in your music and getting to know you.
+Let's explore the different types.

 1) Organic TouchPoints (are free and public)